aslak3/maxicore32/README.md

 ## Bus Interface

 The external bus connections route through here.
-It will map byte, word and long operations onto the 32bit external bus, for in and out data paths.
+It will map byte, word and long operations onto the 32 bit external bus, for in and out data paths.
 It does not handle unaligned access and will generate a bus error signal if this is attempted.
 The 32 bit byte-addressable address space is turned into a 30 bit long addressable space here.
+This is not clocked.

 ## ALU

-The ALU is totally predicatable except that it is (currently) a clocked process.
+The ALU is predictable except that it is (currently) a clocked process.
 This was done to try to increase the fMax on the iCE40 FPGA I'm using.
-It may yet change (back) to being a combinational part.
+It may yet change (back) to being a combinatorial part.
+It supports a few unusual operations, such as byte shifting and signed/unsigned extensions.

 ## AGU

 This calculates the final address as needed by the load/store/loadr/storer instructions.
 It will sign extend a 16 bit offset, or use a 32 bit register's value directly.
+It is combinatorial.

 ## MemoryStage1